abrahamoaks/Hepatitis-Mortality-Prediction-with-Flask-Web-App-Project/README.md

 ### Key Achievement(s)
  + Model achieved an overall performance accuracy of 95.74% using Linear Discriminant Analysis (LDA) Machine Learning Algorithm.
  + Model operationalized and deployed on cloud premises for easy accessibility.
- + Model successfully logged for monitoring and routine maintenance.
+ + Model successfully logged for continuous monitoring and routine maintenance.

 ## Technologies Used
 - Python